crunchysteve/EdgieD/README.md

 EdgieD is non-blocking and only takes as long as its lines of code to run.

-The [Quick Start](https://github.com/crunchysteve/EdgieD/wiki/Quick-Start) guide is available on the wiki, as is the more detailed [Documentation](https://github.com/crunchysteve/EdgieD/wiki/Documentation).
+The [Quick Start](https://github.com/crunchysteve/EdgieD/wiki/Quick-Start) guide is available on the wiki, as is the more detailed [Documentation](https://github.com/crunchysteve/EdgieD/wiki/Documentation) and feature roadmap.

 ### Licence
 The EdgieD Library is free software, please see ["LICENCE"](https://github.com/crunchysteve/EdgieD/blob/main/LICENSE). for more details.